SDG Ambassador Community

 BESIX Group actively supports the Agenda 2030’s peace, humanity, planet and prosperity goals, aiming for sustainable solutions that benefit society and future generations.
 The Group is particularly focused on SDG 8 (Decent work and economic growth), SDG 12 (Responsible consumption and production) and SDG 13 (Climate action), based on the conviction that these goals are in line with the Group’s core activities and that these are the SDGs to which it can add the most value.

-Ms. Habib, Chief of Mission IOM, and Mr. De Lobel, Head of Unit IOM, underlined the importance of helping migration work for all.
-In Belgium they focus on “creating effective action with and for diaspora, supporting organisations with their diversity and inclusion strategies, and facilitating diaspora’s work in protecting and assisting migrants”.
+Marise Habib, Chief of Mission, and Rob De Lobel, Head of Unit at IOM Belgium, emphasised the importance of making migration work for all.
+Their work focuses on empowering diaspora, supporting diversity and inclusion strategies, and assisting migrants through community engagement.

 Lunch Break

-Participants were able to enjoy a vegan lunch by Groot Eiland, an organisation working on social economy.
+Participants enjoyed a vegan lunch by Groot Eiland, an organisation working on social economy.

 Afternoon Programme

-Ms. Blondeel, Head of Benelux & EU Desk UNRIC, focused on the UN communication priorities for 2025 and highlighted potential areas of cooperation between UNRIC and the SDG Ambassador Community such as awareness campaigns, promoting the SDGs, and providing expertise.
+Marina Blondeel, Head of the Benelux & EU Desk at UNRIC, outlined UN communication priorities for 2025 and proposed collaboration with the SDG Ambassadors on awareness campaigns, SDG promotion, and knowledge sharing.

-Ms. Hunt Safrankova, Head of the UN Environment Programme Brussels Office, provided an overview of UNEP’s mandate and key global milestones in 2025.
-She emphasised the private sector’s vital role in sustainable development, advocating for multi-stakeholder partnerships to tackle nature, climate, and pollution systematically.
+Veronika Hunt Safrankova, Head of the UNEP Brussels Office, presented UNEP’s mandate and 2025 milestones.
+She stressed the private sector’s role in sustainable development and called for multi-stakeholder partnerships to address climate, nature, and pollution challenges.

 Networking Reception